sdiehl/wiwinwlh/tutorial.md

 Safe Haskell
 ------------

-As everyone eventually finds out there are several functions within implementation of GHC ( not the Haskell language ) that can be used to subvert the type-system, they are marked with the prefix ``unsafe``.
+As everyone eventually finds out there are several functions within the implementation of GHC ( not the Haskell language ) that can be used to subvert the type-system, they are marked with the prefix ``unsafe``.
 These functions exist only for when one can manually prove the soundness of an expression but can't express this property in the type-system.
 Using these functions without fulfilling the proof obligations will cause all